SpongePowered/SpongeDocs/source/about/faq.rst

 Accessing the server internals (known as "NMS" or "net.minecraft.server" in CraftBukkit) can be done through Forge, which has a large number of names de-obfuscated.
 However, be aware that accessing the server internals raises the risk of your plugin breaking - this is your prerogative.

-Will the Sponge API be similar to the Bukkit API in terms of usability?
+Will the Sponge API Be Similar to the Bukkit API in Terms of Usability?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
 It will also afford you more power because you will have access to Forge.